For our 41st Anniversary

 The monthly calendar comes from the calends, the first day of the Roman month when debts were shouted out, as in the Latin verb calare, to shout.
 The Church applied the word to its list of saints and saint days, which became the modern calendarium, or calendar.

-As I was dreaming of my princess, Cathy was leaving me a note that starts, “Prince of all Saturdays…” Her clever notes to me in the morning while I’m sleeping are like Carlos Williams’ “refrigerator poems” to his wife.
+As I was dreaming of my princess, Cathy was leaving me a note that starts, “Prince of all Saturdays . . .”
+Her clever notes are like William Carlos Williams’s “refrigerator poems” to his wife.